venti-deux/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
-Start Time 2023-03-18 15:37
+Start Time 2025-07-13 16:15:28
-Stop Time	2023-03-19 15:37
+Stop Time	2025-07-14 16:15:28

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 9583
-| Syslog                   | 25
+| Syslog                   | 184
 | SecurityAlert            | 0
 | SecurityIncident         | 0
-| AzureNetworkAnalytics_CL | 0
+| NTANetAnalytics          | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, I built a mini honeynet in Microsoft Azure and connected various log sources to a Log Analytics workspace.
+Microsoft Sentinel was used to trigger alerts and generate incidents based on the incoming data.
+I collected metrics from the environment while it was unsecured, then again after applying key security controls.
+The results showed a significant drop in security events and incidents once those controls were in place, proving their impact.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It’s also worth mentioning that if this environment had real user activity, the number of events and alerts after securing it might have been higher, simply due to normal usage triggering more security checks.